colelawrence/decipad/apps/docs/docs/supported-units.md

 The default unit is Watt (`watt`, `W`).

-Watt can be expressed as `kg⋅m2⋅s−3` and we support expanding (or contracting) any power unit to si units.
+Watt can be expressed as `kg⋅m2⋅s−3` and we support expanding (or contracting) any power unit to SI units.

 ## Substance units